Medical Coding Jobs (Remote) – Exactly What To Know

 Almost any company you work for is going to want to know you've been certified either through the American Health Information Management Association (AHIMA) or the American Academy of Professional Coders (AAPC).

-Companies that hire for medical coding may also be looking for people who have an RHIA or RHIT degree (Registered Health Information Administrator or Registered Health Information Technician), CPS (Certified Coding Specialist), or CPC (Certified Professional Coder).
+Companies that hire for medical coding may also be looking for people who have an RHIA or RHIT degree (Registered Health Information Administrator or Registered Health Information Technician), CCS (Certified Coding Specialist), or CPC (Certified Professional Coder).

 Most vocational schools and many universities — both online and offline — offer courses you can take to get started in this field, after which you can take a credentialing exam.